microbiomedata/nmdc-metadata/schema/README.md

 * [Data object](https://microbiomedata.github.io/nmdc-metadata/docs/DataObject.html): An object that primarily consists of symbols that represent information.
 Files, records, and omics data are examples of data objects.

-During the [translation process](../metadata-translation/notebooks) biosamples are annotated with metadata.
+During the [translation process](../metadata-translation/notebooks) [biosamples](https://microbiomedata.github.io/nmdc-metadata/docs/Biosample.html) are annotated with [characteristics](https://microbiomedata.github.io/nmdc-metadata/docs/Characteristic.html) that specify such things as where, when, or how the sample was collected.

 ![img](https://raw.githubusercontent.com/microbiomedata/nmdc-metadata/master/schema/nmdc_schema_uml.png)

 ## Schema management